 I bought this sword when it was heavily discounted because a store closed, but there was much I disliked about it.

-Its blade is much too heavy, it’s also dull, yet the rat-tail tang construction looks too weak for “re-enactment” use.
+Its blade is much too heavy, it’s also blunt, yet the rat-tail tang construction looks too flimsy for “re-enactment” use.
 The grip is very uncomfortable to hold, with the thin brass strips and their fixing nails cutting in the hand.
 But for a wall decoration it’s too crude and uninteresting (the blade isn’t even symmetrical).

 Having dismantled it into a so-so blade and some scrap, I decided I would give it a xiphos-style hilt, since I already have a Celtic leaf-blade.
 And as it will be mostly decorative I thought I might as well give it a fantasy twist: